rahulmanakyalath/EmailApp/README.md

 # EmailApp
-A Fullstack application eth angular and Sprngboot to send email .
+A Fullstack application using angular and Sprngboot to send email .